JessAtBlocBoxCo/blocbox/readme.txt

 	- What happens when a user submits/clicks "Sign up and REquest to Connect"
 			- They are registered as a user on user_info table
-			- the user is kept at same URL but page says "Thank you for registering" then "Login to return to homepage"
+			- the user is kept at same URL but page says "Thank you for registering.. you will be noified.. etc.. this is defined in welcome block

-						-!!!NEED TO UPDATE/REPLACE THIS WITH WELCOME/DASHBOARD - A HOLDING PAD FOR THEM BEFORE THE USER REQUESTS!!!!

-						- this is defined with {% block welcome %} if the user is registered..

-						-!!!
-NEED TO MAKE SURE THIS DOESN'T SHOW UP IF THE USER HAS ACCEPTED/AUTOACCPETED - MODIFY FOR THAT!!!!

 			- An email is sent to the host asking if they want to accept,
 						- Email template is at: \core\templates\emails\requestconnect.txt
 						- Function for sending email is defined at \core\views.py\confirmconnect_mail  (this last part of that path is the def defined in views.py)